ficalstudio-ui/trackline/terms.md

 ---

-## 4. Spotify Account Requirement
+## 4. Music Service

-### 4.1 Your Spotify Account
+### 4.1 Deezer Integration

-TrackLine requires a Spotify account to function.
-You must have your own valid Spotify account and authorize the App to access the Spotify API on your behalf.
-We do not provide Spotify accounts, and we are not responsible for the availability or functionality of the Spotify service.
+TrackLine uses the Deezer API to search for music and play 30-second preview clips.
+No Deezer account is required to use the App.
+We are not responsible for the availability or functionality of the Deezer service.

-### 4.2 Spotify Terms
+### 4.2 Deezer Terms

-Your use of Spotify through the App is subject to Spotify's own Terms of Service ([https://www.spotify.com/legal/end-user-agreement/](https://www.spotify.com/legal/end-user-agreement/)) and Privacy Policy ([https://www.spotify.com/legal/privacy-policy/](https://www.spotify.com/legal/privacy-policy/)).
-You are responsible for complying with Spotify's terms.
+Music content accessed through the App is provided by Deezer and is subject to Deezer's Terms of Use ([https://www.deezer.com/legal/cgu](https://www.deezer.com/legal/cgu)).

 ### 4.3 No Affiliation

-TrackLine is not affiliated with, endorsed by, or sponsored by Spotify.
-All Spotify trademarks, service marks, and logos are the property of Spotify AB.
+TrackLine is not affiliated with, endorsed by, or sponsored by Deezer.
+All Deezer trademarks, service marks, and logos are the property of Deezer SA.

 ---